 Of course, I became pretty sick and tired of feeling this way and after around a year of no hope with every and all over the counter spot treatments, I decided to go and see my GP.
 Over the past three years I have tried several types of medicinal creams, two different types of antibiotics and many other shop bought ‘solutions’, none of which have yet worked.
 At the end of every treatment I am left with the same devastation that it hasn’t worked, and the same red spots on my chin.
 However, some have provided more relief than others, and each have come with their own side effects.
 Through managing my skin for a long period of time, I have also found the things that improve or worsen my acne, all of which I will review on my blog.

-Over the next week or so, I will review each spot treatment that I have ever tried with an aim to provide information to others who may be experiencing similar problems.
-I will try and cover as much detail as I can remember, including any side effects they came with and how effective they were overall at improving my skin, so prevent others from wasting their time (and money!) on countless products and prescriptions.
+Going forward on my never ending venture to clear my skin, I will write about every treatment, cream, tablet and facial technique I try with an aim to provide information to others who may be experiencing similar problems.
+I will try and cover as much detail as I can, including any side effects they came with and how effective they were overall at improving my skin, so prevent others from wasting their time (and money!) on countless products and prescriptions.

 Of course, everybody’s skin is different so what has or hasn’t worked for me, may not have the same effect on others.
 But I hope that even if this doesn’t help anyone find a solution to their skin problems, it helps them see that not everybody has clear skin, and that what you see on social media should be taken with a pinch (or a bucket) of salt!